BioinfoMachineLearning/cryo2struct/README.md

 # Cryo2Struct
 Cryo2Struct is a dataset for AI and machine learning reconstruction of protein structrures from cryo-EM density maps.
-The programs for generating this dataset are included in this repository for users to reproduce the data generation process or create the customized dataset.
+The programs for generating this dataset are included in this repository for users to reproduce the data generation process or create customized datasets.

 ## Dataset Download
 The pre-generated dataset can be downloaded here: https://calla.rnet.missouri.edu/cryo2struct/